-1. Seaterm232, Seaterm485, or SeatermIM (all version 1.00l or earlier), or SEATERM Seaterm232, Seaterm485, or SeatermIM for SBE 37 (non-IDO) with firmware version $\geq 3.0$ - Use Upload menu to upload data (in engineering units) in XML (.xml) format.
-Use Convert .XML data file in Tools menu to convert .xml to .cnv file, which can be used by SBE Data Processing. or SEATERM for SBE 37 (non-IDO) with firmware version < 3.0 - Use Upload button to upload data (in engineering units) in ASCII (.asc) format.
+Program / Module Function Seaterm232, Seaterm485, or SeatermIM for SBE 37 (non-IDO) with firmware version \geq 3.0 - Use Upload menu to upload data (in engineering units) in XML 1.
+Seaterm232, (.xml) format.
+Use Convert .XML data file in Tools Seaterm485, or menu to convert .xml to .cnv file, which can be used SeatermIM (all by SBE Data Processing. version 1.00l or or earlier), or Seaterm for SBE 37 (non-IDO) with firmware version Seaterm < 3.0 - Use Upload button to upload data (in engineering units) in ASCII (.asc) format.
 Use Convert button to convert .asc to .cnv file, which can be used by SBE Data Processing.
-2. Derive Compute salinity, density, and other parameters.
+Compute salinity, density, and other parameters.
 Note: An SBE 37 stores calibration coefficients internally, and does not have a .con or .xmlcon file.
 However, Derive requires you to select a .con or .xmlcon file before it will process data.
-You can use a .con or .xmlcon file from any other Sea-Bird instrument; the contents of the file will not affect the results.
-If you do not have a .con or .xmlcon file for another Sea-Bird instrument, create one: Click SBE Data Processing's Configure menu and select any instrument.
-In the Configuration dialog box, click Save As, and save the .con or .xmlcon file with the desired name and location.
-3. Sea Plot Plot data.
+You can use a .con or .xmlcon file from any other Sea-Bird 2.
+Derive instrument; the contents of the file will not affect the 2.
+Derive results.
+If you do not have a .con or .xmlcon file for another Sea-Bird instrument, create one: 1.
+Click SBE Data Processing's Configure menu and select any instrument.
+2. In the Configuration dialog box, click Save As, and save the .con or .xmlcon file with the desired name and location.
+Plot data.